gavinlouuu-kpt/MIB-Studio/memory-bank/progress.md

 ## Known Issues
 - Current Qt implementation provides basic functionality but does not yet interface with all existing processing code
 - Need to ensure proper threading model for image processing to keep UI responsive
+- Need to validate platform plugin loading on all target environments

 ## Milestones
 - [x] Decision to transition to Qt